-With the exception of SARS-CoV-2, there was an overall increase in non-influenza virus detections at PathWest in the past week (Figure 10).
-The most common non-influenza virus detected was respiratory syncytial virus (179 cases).
-Statewide, 822 RSV cases were notified to Department of Health in the past week.
+There was an overall increase in non-influenza virus (not including SARS-CoV-2) detections at PathWest in the past week (Figure 10).
+The most common non-influenza respiratory virus detected was respiratory syncytial virus (180 cases).
+Statewide, 546 RSV cases were notified to Department of Health in the past week.